bigginlab/OxCompBio/setup.md

 jupyter notebook
 ```

-This should automatically open an interaction session in your browser.
+This should automatically open an interactive session in your browser.

 ![jupyter main session](./images/main-setup/jupyter-main-window.png)